wfordh/d3hoops/README.md

 ## Next Steps
 - Pulling relevant data from box scores
+  - Extract and format the data and functionalize it
 - Designing and setting up the database
+  - Figuring out how to insert multiple rows at once
+  - Current design: games, boxTeams, boxPlayers
 - Get one day of box data into the database